cosmos/sdk-tutorials/academy/3-my-own-chain/game-deadline.md

 </CodeGroup>

 On each update the deadline will always be _now_ plus a fixed duration.
 In this context, _now_ refers to the block's time.
-Declare this duration as a new constant, plus how the date is to be represented, i.e. encoded in the saved game as a string:
+Declare this duration as a new constant, plus how the date is to be represented - encoded in the saved game as a string:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/game-deadline/x/checkers/types/keys.go#L57-L60]
 const (